 About the Children’s Hospital of Michigan, www.childrensdmc.org

-For nearly 130 years, the Children’s Hospital of Michigan has been dedicated to providing high quality care to children and adolescents in a caring, efficient and family-centered environment.
+For more than 130 years, the Children’s Hospital of Michigan has been dedicated to providing high quality care to children and adolescents in a caring, efficient and family-centered environment.
 With more than 40 pediatric medical and surgical specialty services, the hospital draws patients from nearly every Michigan County, 39 additional states, and 22 countries, annually and provides the highest level of pediatric specialty care available for children.
 The hospital is a national leader in cardiology and heart surgery, neurology and neurosurgery, nephrology, and orthopedics.
 It is ranked as one of America’s best hospitals for children and sees more children than any hospital in the state.
 Children’s Hospital of Michigan is one of eight hospitals operated by the Detroit Medical Center (DMC).